KHEngineering/RoboRio/vision/cameratest.md

   - 3rd: FFMPEG Video Capture of Camera
   - 4th: Image processing thread

-The program is written using pthread and pthread mutex locks for thread safe operation.
-Upon startup the Outgoing TCP link and FFMPEG threads start and try to establish communication with the RoboRIo and the IP camera respectively.
+The program is written using pthreads and pthread mutex locks for thread safe operation.
+Upon startup the Outgoing TCP link and FFMPEG threads start and try to establish communication with the RoboRio and the IP camera respectively.

-Once communication with the RoboRio is established, the Incoming TCP message thread starts, if there is no communication with the RoboRio the outgoing thread will retry 5 times a second
+Once communication with the RoboRio is established, the Incoming TCP message thread starts, if there is no communication with the RoboRio the outgoing thread will retry once a second, until communications are established.

 In parallel, the FFMPEG thread is trying to establish a link with the IP Camera.
-IF no link is established the thread will retry at a rate of 1 time a second.
+IF no link is established the thread will retry at a rate of five times a second.

-Once the camera is established, the thread flushes all images for 12 seconds.
+Once a connection to the IP camera is established, the thread reads and flushes all images for 12 seconds.
 This means the thread just grabs the frame and throws it away.
 This is to ensure that there is no buffered/old images stored in the camera's network buffer during camera startup.
+(Which we noticed was happening on camera startup).

 After the 12 second flush, the Imagine processing thread will start and the FFMPEG thread will capture each frame and store it in a thread safe global variable.
 Each loop iteration, the FFMPEG overwrites the previous frame captured.

-Each processing loop, the thread will grab the latest FFMPEG frame and perform the following OPENCV operations:
+Each processing loop, the processing thread will grab the latest FFMPEG frame and perform the following OPENCV operations:

 - InRange Threshold
 - Blur filter